 Internship interviews – the battle of Winterfell for every student!
 You might even find sitting on the Iron Throne easier than answering those nerve-wracking internship interview questions, but honestly, it’s as easy as flying a dragon once you know what to hold.
 What’s important is a little preparation otherwise it’d be equivalent to jumping into a sea without a life-jacket on.
-How good would it be if you could prepare the answers before-hand?
 So, let’s have a look at the 6 most common interview questions and how to answer them to help you to sail through your interview blissfully.

 1) Tell me about yourself.